DataONEorg/arctic-semantics/ECSO Tasks and Issues.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    2.b.2. requires adding attribute-level metadata to the Schuur data objects (task for interns)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    2.b.3. requires examining the attribute-level metadata to create new terms to add to the ontology

-3. Demonstrate how semantic annotations improve search results in the ADC 3.1. need to decide on query terms and how to evaluate precision/recall 3.1.1. requires writing scripts for performing batch queries on data objects without attribute-level metadata (https://github.nceas.ucsb.edu/NCEAS/adc-controlled-voc/blob/master/dataone-query.R) and with attribute-level metadata (https://github.nceas.ucsb.edu/NCEAS/adc-controlled-voc/tree/master/Attribute_metadata)
+3. Demonstrate how semantic annotations improve search results in the ADC
+&nbsp;&nbsp;  3.1. need to decide on query terms and how to evaluate precision/recall
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    3.1.1. requires writing scripts for performing batch queries on data objects without attribute-level metadata (https://github.nceas.ucsb.edu/NCEAS/adc-controlled-voc/blob/master/dataone-query.R) and with attribute-level metadata (https://github.nceas.ucsb.edu/NCEAS/adc-controlled-voc/tree/master/Attribute_metadata).
-    3.1.2. requires comparing ADC search results with and without semantic annotations 3.1.3. requires developing metrics for evaluating precision and recall
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    3.1.2. requires comparing ADC search results with and without semantic annotations
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    3.1.3. requires developing metrics for evaluating precision and recall

 ### Issues with ECSO 1.0 (found here: https://github.com/DataONEorg/sem-prov-ontologies/blob/ArcticECSO/observation/d1-ECSO.owl)
-1. Class terms need to be reorganized in the hierarchy 1.1. requires identifying terms currently at the root level that should be nested (e.g. CHEBI_33300) 1.2. requires checking subsumption (class/subclass) relations between terms (e.g. "carbon flux"" is a sibling class of "carbon dioxide flux" when it should be a superclass)
+1. Class terms need to be reorganized in the hierarchy
+&nbsp;&nbsp;  1.1. requires identifying terms currently at the root level that should be nested (e.g. CHEBI_33300)
+&nbsp;&nbsp;  1.2. requires checking subsumption (class/subclass) relations between terms (e.g. "carbon flux"" is a sibling class of "carbon dioxide flux" when it should be a superclass)
-  1.3. requires searching for redundant terms in the ontology
+&nbsp;&nbsp;  1.3. requires searching for redundant terms in the ontology

-2. Ensure all terms have consistent annotation properties 2.1. requires agreeing upon and verifying consistent use of annotation properties (e.g. alternative label) 2.1.1. requires verifying that each term contains a populated "rdfs:label" field 2.1.2. requires verifying that each term contains a populated "definition" field 2.1.3. requires verifying that each term contains a populated "id" field
+2. Ensure all terms have consistent annotation properties &nbsp;&nbsp;  2.1. requires agreeing upon and verifying consistent use of annotation properties (e.g. alternative label) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    2.1.1. requires verifying that each term contains a populated "rdfs:label" field &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	2.1.2. requires verifying that each term contains a populated "definition" field &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	2.1.3. requires verifying that each term contains a populated "id" field

-3. Ensure that each term contains a fully resolvable IRI using HTTP 3.1. requires verifying that each term contains a fully resolvable IRI using HTTP
+3. Ensure that each term contains a fully resolvable IRI using HTTP &nbsp;&nbsp;  3.1. requires verifying that each term contains a fully resolvable IRI using HTTP